PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-manager-tutorial-use-key-vault.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu öğreticide, Azure anahtar kasaınızdan bir gizli dizi almıştır.
-Daha sonra şablon dağıtımınızda gizli dizi kullandınız.
+In this tutorial, you retrieved a secret from your Azure key vault.
+You then used the secret in your template deployment.
 Bağlı şablon oluşturmayı öğrenmek için bkz.:

 > [!div class="nextstepaction"]
 > [Bağlı şablonlar oluşturma](./resource-manager-tutorial-create-linked-templates.md)